 Ph.D. degree doing atomic emission analysis of atmospheric pressure

-spark discharges, and then joined the military as an Air Force pilot.
+spark discharges, then joined the military as an Air Force pilot, and

-When I left active duty military, I settled onto a rural homestead in Michigan and secured work as a Sr. System Engineer in the field of industrial automation, while continuing to fly KC-135s with the Air Force Reserves.
-I enjoyed the intellectual freedom of being a telecommuter, but the dot.com implosion in 2001 sent me out on my own to breath life back into the sole proprietorship company I had started more than a decade prior.
+AND BACK.
+When I left active duty military, I settled onto a rural homestead in Michigan and secured work as a Sr. System Engineer in the field of industrial automation.
+I continued to fly KC-135s with the Air Force Reserves while I enjoyed the intellectual freedom of being a telecommuter.
+The dot.com implosion in 2001 sent me out on my own to breath life back into the sole proprietorship company I had started more than a decade prior.
 I did contract work under conditions that many dream of, but was disappointed at the lack of integrity in some business relationships.

-When a job opened up as a Flight Test Engineer at Edwards AFB on the Airborne Laser program, I moved to southern California.
-Later, I took a job in the Electronic Warfare directorate, where I found more expansive work doing Directed Energy Test & Evaluation and other Technical Assistance representing the Air Force Flight Test Center enterprise at Edwards Air Force Base.
+AND THERE.
+When a job opened up as a Flight Test Engineer at Edwards AFB on the Airborne Laser program, I packed up all we owned on a friend's 53' semi truck and moved to southern California.
+Later, I took a job in the Electronic Warfare directorate, where I found more expansive work doing Directed Energy Test & Evaluation and other technical assistance representing the Air Force Flight Test Center enterprise at Edwards Air Force Base.
 At the USAF Test Pilot School, I continued to develop flight test instrumentation and software to significantly cut costs of aircraft modification, while changing flight test execution paradigms and educational curriculum.

 simultaneously serving in a